Careers360 Logo

 MBA Tourism and Hospitality Scope

-MBA in Hospitality and Tourism is an attractive option for a candidate seeking a unique and specialised field of study.
-The Hospitality Industry is one of the fastest-growing industries because of increasing income of the population and global image of the international tourism sector.
-Candidate’s can opt for working in hotels, restaurants, airlines, travel agencies and reputed firms.
-The career options are endless such as a Hotel Manager, Front Office Manager Cabin Crew, Chef, Travel Consultant, Event Manager.
-The course offers a variety of roles providing a broad scope for a rewarding career in hospitality management.
+An MBA in Hospitality and Tourism is an attractive option for a candidate seeking a unique and specialised field of study.
+The Hospitality Industry is one of the fastest-growing industries because of the increasing income of the population and the global image of the international tourism sector.
+Candidates can opt for working in hotels, restaurants, airlines, travel agencies and reputed firms.

-Career Options after MBA Tourism and Hospitality
+Career Options After MBA Tourism and Hospitality

-There are many career options in the field of Hospitality and Tourism that the candidates can opt for after completing MBA in Hospitality and Tourism degree programmes.
+There are many career options in the field of Hospitality and Tourism that the candidates can opt for after completing the MBA in Hospitality and Tourism degree programmes.
 Mentioned below are some of the most popular career options in the field of Hospitality and Tourism.

-Hotel Manager: Hotel Managers are professionals who oversee operations of a hotel, ensuring that the hotel is efficiently managed.
+Hotel Manager: Hotel Managers are professionals who oversee the operations of a hotel, ensuring that the hotel is efficiently managed.
 They are responsible for supervising the staff, managing budgets, implementing various market strategies and supervising at all levels.

-Chef: Chef also known as Chef de Cuisine are professionals who lead the restaurant kitchen in preparing the food for the customers.
-They are capable of preparing the dishes with the same quality and uniformity and also maintain a safe and healthy work environment.
+Chef: Chef, also known as Chef de Cuisine are professionals who lead the restaurant kitchen in preparing the food for the customers.
+They are capable of preparing the dishes with the same quality and uniformity, and also maintain a safe and healthy work environment.

-Benefits of Studying MBA Tourism and Hospitality
+Benefits of Studying an MBA in Tourism and Hospitality

-Studying an MBA in Hospitality and Tourism offers many benefits to the graduates.
-Students can work anywhere in the world.
+Studying for an MBA in Hospitality and Tourism offers various benefits to graduates.
+Students can work from anywhere in the world.
 It also allows the students to earn a good salary.
-The salary of the job roles in Hospitality and Tourism are handsome and it also comes with incentives and multiple benefits to further increase the income.
-Working in the tourism and hospitality sector can be like a holiday all year round.
-Students who do not want 9-5 desk jobs, can apply for the course.
-Graduates are also given the opportunity to travel to different countries.
-An MBA in Hospitality and Tourism also prepares the students to tackle management challenges, supply chain, and maintain budgets.
+The salary offered in MBA Tourism and Hospitality is very promising and comes with incentives and multiple benefits to further increase the income.

 MBA Tourism and Hospitality Salary